strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 ## Conclusion

 The main advantage of Open Policy Agent authorization compared to the `simple` or Keycloak authorizers is its flexibility.
-The examples from the previous section might not be exactly production grade.
-But I think they very well demonstrate how easily you can use OPA and Rego to combine data from different sources and use them for the authorization decisions.
+The examples from the previous sections demonstrate how easily you can use OPA and Rego to combine data from different sources and use them for the authorization decisions.

 With the `simple` authorizer, you have to follow the ACL rules defined for each user and stored in ZooKeeper.
 With Keycloak, you can use the permissions defined in Keycloak.